 What if I become injured/pregnant during the course and can no longer participate?Open or Close

-This will need to be discussed with Kathy Ran and the Sweat Management team.
+This will need to be discussed with the Senior Yoga Teacher and/or the Sweat Management team.
 Wherever possible we would look to make adaptations to keep you on the course.
 In some cases, we may be able to offer for you to complete the course at a later date.
 Please note, this may result in additional costs.

 How many students do you accept onto the course?Open or Close

 We need a minimum of 6 people to run the course and there is a maximum number of 12.

 Should the minimum number of students required not be reached, you will be advised a least one month prior to the course starting and any payments made will be refunded in full.